edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-full-backup-and-restore.md

 ## Back up the full database

-To perform a complete backup of a database, as well as Cloudberry Database system metadata, use the command:
+To perform a complete backup of a database, as well as Apache Cloudberry system metadata, use the command:

 ```bash
 gpbackup --dbname <database_name>